jgabaut/koliseo/README.md

     KLS_hook_on_temp_push* on_temp_push_handler; /**< Used to pass custom push handler for kls_temp_push calls.*/
 } KLS_Hooks;
 ```
-  You can have multiple extensions.
   For example, `src/kls_region.h` shows how to implement support for keeping track of all allocated memory regions.
 See the [Region section](#extra_region).

 ## Documentation <a name = "docs"></a>